ADHD and Cancer Linked to Food Dyes

 - FD&C Yellow No. 6 – Sunset Yellow FCF, E110 (orange shade)**

-In recent years, others such as FD&C Red No. 2, FD&C Red No. 4, and FD&C Red No. 32 to name a few are banned for use due to ill effective on health.
+In recent years additional artificial colorings, including FD&C Red No. 2, FD&C Red No. 4 and FD&C Red No. 32, have been taken off of the permitted list and are now banned for use due to ill effects on health.

 The FDA is Confused!